Gender Pay Gap Reports

 Read the full report by clicking here

 Autism Initiatives Ireland publishes an annual report which shows how pay rates for women and men compare.
-Here are the highlights from the current report as of the snapshot date 30th June 2024.
+Here are the highlights from our 2025 report as of the snapshot date 30th June 2025.

 Difference in hourly rate